peterhinch/micropython-async/lowpower/README.md

 however, rely on the fact that the scheduler algorithm behaves as described above.

-`rtc_time` imports `rtc_time_cfg` and quits if `rtc_time_cfg.enabled` is
-`False`.
-This ensures that `uasyncio` will only be affected by the `rtc_time` module if `rtc_time` has specifically been enabled by application code.

-The `rtc_time` module ensures that `uasyncio` uses `utime` for timing if the module is present in the path but is unused.
-This can occur because of an active USB connection or if running on an an incompatible platform.

-The above precautions ensures that application behaviour and performance are unaffected unless `rtc_time` has been enabled, a USB connection is absent, and the hardware is a Pyboard 1.x or Pyboard D.
+By default `uasyncio` uses the `utime` module for timing.
+For the timing to be derived from the RTC the following conditions must be met:
+ * Hardware must be a Pyboard 1.x, Pyboard D or compatible (i.e. able to use the `pyb` module).
+ * The application must import `rtc_time_cfg` and set its `enabled` flag `True` before importing `uasyncio`.
+ * `uasyncio` must be the `fast_io` version 2.4 or later.
+ * The `rtc_time` module must be on the MicroPython search path.
+ * There must be no active USB connection.

+These constraints ensure there is no performance penalty unless an application specifically requires micropower operation.
+They also enable a USB connection to work if required for debugging.

 ###### [Contents](./README.md#a-low-power-usayncio-adaptation)